SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Low_Code_Apps/Tutorials/Tutorials_App_Design.md

    1. Select the component, and navigate to *Layout > Styles* in the configuration pane to the right.

-   1. Click the box indicating the currently used them, and select *Transparent*.
+   1. Click the box indicating the currently used theme, and select *Transparent*.

 1. Click the ![Publish](~/user-guide/images/AppPublishIcon.png) icon in the header bar.

    As you can see, the app already looks better.
-For example, note the clearly distinguishable colors in the pie chart compared to the default themes.
+For example, note the clearly distinguishable colors in the pie chart compared to the default theme.

    ![Theme applied](~/user-guide/images/tutorial_app_design_theme_applied.png)

 ## Step 6: Improve the page layout

+### Set the page to 'fit to view'

 To ensure the page adapts to different screen sizes and avoids scroll bars, set it to *Fit to view*: